shadiakiki1986/django-zipline-2/README.md

   - cancelled because transactions have no reference from zipline to the fills

 Version 0.2
+- [ ] move the matching engine to use redis backend
+  - something like what is described [here](https://channels.readthedocs.io/en/stable/getting-started.html#running-with-channels)
 - [ ] sort by "open" first then by date (remember that main view will be for one day)
 - [ ] how about an "email" order button? possibly rename `vote` field and button
 - [ ] email notification on order/fill